Dewsbury: Sportspeople

-References in popular culture
+In popular culture

 Dewsbury is referenced in the Beatles' 1967 film Magical Mystery Tour.
 A line of dialogue in the film has one of the magicians (all portrayed by the Beatles themselves) – who are keeping an eye on the whereabouts of the bus that is taking its passengers on the journey of the film's title – exclaim: "The bus is 10 mi north on the Dewsbury road and they're having a lovely time!"
 Dewsbury is also referenced in the 1991 single "It's Grim Up North" by the Justified Ancients of Mu Mu (also known as the KLF).

 The 1960 book A Kind of Loving is set in a fictional city named "Cressley", but its description was based upon Dewsbury.
 The author, Stan Barstow, was born in Horbury and grew up in Ossett – both of which are just to the east of Dewsbury.

 More recently, the phrase "Dewsbury noir" has been used to describe the violent novels of David Peace, who was born in Dewsbury but lives in neighbouring Ossett.

-Channel 4 documentary Educating Yorkshire followed the everyday lives of the staff and students of Thornhill Community Academy, a secondary school in Thornhill.
-In 2014, the show won best Documentary Programme at the National Television Awards.